-The New Mexico Nursing Education Consortium (NMNEC ⋄”nem-nek”) is a collaborative of state- or tribal-funded nursing programs across the state with a common pre-licensure RN nursing curriculum that supports multiple pathways into nursing.
+The New Mexico Nursing Education Consortium (NMNEC ⊛ “nem-nek”) is a partnership of state- and tribal-funded nursing programs across New Mexico.
+These programs share a common pre-licensure RN curriculum designed to support multiple pathways into the nursing profession.

 16 Locations